When Is the Right Time To Get in Funeral Cover?

 If you have any more queries or questions about TRA Gap Cover, why not reach out to our helpful specialists?
 You can also visit our Gap Cover page here.

-Note: All material on this website is provided for your information only and may not be construed as medical advice or instruction.
-No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on and matter relating to their health and well-being.
-The information and opinions expressed here are believed to be accurate, based on the best judgement available to the authors, and readers who fail to consult with appropriate health authorities assume the risk of any injuries.
+Note: All material on this website is provided for your information only and may not be construed as medical advice, general advice, or instruction of any kind.
+No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals and/or intermediaries, or other relevant professionals, on any matter relating to their health and overall well-being.
+The information and opinions expressed here are believed to be accurate, based on the best judgement available to the authors at the time, and readers who fail to consult with appropriate health and/or financial authorities etc. assume the risk of any injuries and/or liabilities etc. Please note that Gap Cover is not a medical aid, and it is not a substitute for medical aid.
 Errors and Omissions Excepted.
 Terms and Conditions Apply.

 OUR LATEST NEWS

-16 April 2025News, TRA News
+10 September 2025News, TRA News

 Read More